ryantzor/omarchy-theme-jaunty-jumpy-boi/README.md

 A fun and vibrant theme for based off the tokyo night theme, featuring jumping spiders, nice aesthetics with colorful accents.

 ## Installation
-Extract this directory to `~/.config/omarchy/themes/jaunty-jumpy-boi`
+Extract all files to directory:  `~/.config/omarchy/themes/jaunty-jumpy-boi`